abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Interface Keywords**
 	- ```virtual``` makes it inheritable by any other class present in Salesforce that ```extends``` that class.
 Virtual methods can be defined in virtual or abstract classes
  	- ```abstract``` makes it inheritable by any other class present in Salesforce that ```extends``` that class.
 Abstract methods can only be defined in abstract classes.
+  	- Interface methods can't be overridden but virtual methods can be overridden.

 - **Sharing Keywords**
 	- By default, Apex code in classes, triggers or web services run in system mode where permissions and record sharing of the current user are **not** taken into account.